How to get more calcium into your diet to avoid a calcium deficiency that could have many negative effects on your body is really not that hard.

 Maybe calcium deficiency symptoms will be taken more seriously once you learn some important facts about calcium and just why your body needs this mineral to stay healthy.

 Calcium is needed for neurotransmitters to function properly.
-If you don't consume enough calcium, you may experience depression, anxiety, forgetfulness, or PMS.
+If you don't consume enough calcium, you may experience depression, forgetfulness, anxiety, or PMS.

 Calcium is essential to maintaining the integrity and function of your